Alex Opoku Sarfo

-Alex Opoku Sarfo (born 19 October 2004) is a Ghanaian football player who plays as a defensive midfielder or central midfielder for Russian Premier League club Pari Nizhny Novgorod on loan from Cypriot club Aris Limassol.
+Alex Opoku Sarfo (born 19 October 2004) is a Ghanaian football player who plays as a defensive midfielder or central midfielder for Cypriot club Aris Limassol.

 Club career

+On 16 August 2023, Sarfo signed with AEZ Zakakiou on loan for the 2023–24 season.
+On 9 September 2024, he extended his contract with Aris Limassol until 2028.

-On 11 September 2025, Opoku Sarfo signed with Russian Premier League club Pari Nizhny Novgorod on loan for the 2025–26 season.
+On 11 September 2025, Sarfo signed with Russian Premier League club Pari Nizhny Novgorod on loan for the 2025–26 season.
 He made his RPL debut for Nizhny Novgorod on 26 October 2025 in a game against Baltika Kaliningrad.